 Instructions:

-- In a medium bowl, whisk together the flour, baking powder, baking soda, salt, cinnamon, nutmeg and cardamom.
+- In a medium bowl, whisk together the flour, baking powder, baking soda, salt, cinnamon, nutmeg, and cardamom.
+Set aside.

-- Slowly add the dry mixture to the wet mixture and stir until combined.
+- Slowly add the dry mixture to the wet mixture and stir until combined, don't over mix.
 Fold in chocolate chips.

 Video: